But the skeptics say....

 In the 1970's, British astronomer Sir Frederick Hoyle (b.
 1915) calculated the probability of the simplest free-living lifeform on Earth – a bacterium – spontaneously appearing from a primordial soup containing only left-hand amino acids.
 Since the lifeform needs about 2,000 independent and fully functional proteins in order to perform the task of cellular metabolism and reproduction, Hoyle determined the probability of such an event from occurring is one chance in one followed by 40,000 zeros (i.e. 1 in 1040,000).
 Given that an event having a probability of one chance in 1050 is considered by mathematicians as virtually impossible, Hoyle stated that the probability of spontaneously generating a bacteria "is about the same as the probability that a tornado sweeping through a junk yard could assemble a 747 from the contents therein."
 (1)

-Such a low probability for life to arise according the Hoyle assumes the universe is not infinite in size and hence old enough to provide enough time for these raw materials to combine in a random way and there is absolutely nothing directing (or guiding) these raw materials under the right conditions to the formation of life.
-The probabilities he is talking about are based on a set of purely random combination of encounters with molecules and nothing else.
+Such a low probability for life to arise according to Hoyle assumes the universe is not infinite in size and hence old enough to provide enough time for these raw materials to combine in a totally random way, and there is absolutely nothing directing (or guiding) these raw materials under the right conditions to the formation of life.
+The probabilities he is talking about are based on a set of purely random combination of encounters with molecules carried out over any reasonable time frame and nothing else.

-Yet the Earth provides clear evidence of this unlikely event.
+Yet here we are.
+Somehow the Earth provides indisputable evidence of this seemingly unlikely event.
 How can this be?

 One possible explanation suggested by some people is how the only thing that can direct these raw materials to produce life has to be a mysterious organizer called God.
+This is known as the intelligent design theory.
 Take, for instance, Ray Baker of Penshurst in Sydney, Australia, and his view for why he attributes the creation of life to God:

 "David Nicholls of the Atheist Foundation (Letters, April 14) states that there is no credible evidence in support of anything supernatural.
 However, consider the origin of the amazing biological complexity of the life forms on the planet.
 In a representative cell, for example, there are between 300 and 500 protein molecules and the cell's DNA had to hold information consisting of 1,200 to 2,000 "code letters" in correct sequence in order to build each one of those protein molecules.